Heat dissipation and its relation to molecular orbital energies in single-molecule junctions: Heat dissipation in the molecule junctions

-Results for one and five contacts have depicted in Fig.(\ref{fig5}) and Fig.(\ref{fig6}), respectively.
-In Fig.(\ref{fig5}-a) we have plotted the logarithmic scale of transmission function versus energy of Au-$C_{60}$-Au junctions with one contact.
-For an electron with energy $E$, that comes from the left connection, the probability of transmission function reaches its saturated value (resonance peaks) for the specific energy values.
-In order to verify heat dissipation feature in the junction, in Fig.(\ref{fig5}-d) we present the power dissipated in left lead as a function of the total power dissipated for negative and positive biases.
-Our results are in good agreement with the simple two-level model.
-It can be seen that an intersection occurs between the power dissipated in left lead with negative and positive bias.
-A crossing point in which heat dissipation in leads, finds symmetric features and does not depend on the bias polarity.
+Results for one and five-contact have depicted in Fig.(\ref{fig5}) and Fig.(\ref{fig6}), respectively.
+In Fig.\ref{fig5} (a) we have plotted the logarithmic scale of transmission function versus the energy of a molecular junction with one contact.
+For an electron with energy $E$ that comes from the left connection, the probability of transmission function reaches its saturated value (resonance peaks) for the specific energy values.
+In order to verify the heat dissipation feature in the junction, in Fig.\ref{fig5} (d) we present the power dissipated in the left lead as a function of the total power dissipated for negative and positive biases.
+Our results are in good agreement with case HH (Fig. \ref{fig3} (b)) of the simple two-level model.
+It can be seen that an intersection occurs between the power dissipated in the left lead for the negative and positive bias.
+Here, one can conclude that the HUMO-LUMO have essential roles in the electron transport.
 In Fig.\ref{fig6} we have considered $C_ {60} $ molecule connected to the leads via its pentagon face.
 The result shows that the transmission function does not display any crossing point between the power dissipated in the left and right electrodes.
-Therefore, in this case, the power dissipated in the electrodes shows the asymmetry feature in the whole range of applied bias.
-It shows how heat dissipation in the leads of a two-terminal molecular junction can be specified by its transmission characteristics and from it one can detect which molecular energy levels are more or less dominant in the transmission process.
+Therefore, in this case, the power dissipated in the electrodes shows the asymmetric feature in the whole range of applied bias.
+By comparing panels (c) of Fig. \ref{fig6} and Fig. \ref{fig2}, we see that they are similar and so we conclude that the LUMOs have major roles in the electron transport.